Shelf company list: Request the list

 We saw changes coming in Nevada and slowly divested from the "Silver State."

-Nevada privacy is dead.
+First off, Nevada privacy is dead.
 This is how the state killed it:

 percentages of each identified stockholder.

-The dangerous part is that many Nevada resident agents are not
+Again, the dangerous part is that many Nevada resident agents are not

 talking about this requirement because they know of the negative impact it'll